 Easy Classic Cheesecake Recipe

 Looking for a no-bake cheesecake?
-If you’re looking for a no-bake alternative try my Perfect No Bake Cheesecake recipe!
+If you’re looking for a no-bake option try my Perfect No Bake Cheesecake recipe!

 In addition to this simple recipe, you might also like this tutorial with 10 Tips and Tricks for Perfect Cheesecake.
 If this if your first time making homemade cheesecake, this recipe and that tutorial pretty much guarantee success.